Ramblings from the digital classroom: Do we need another mind mapping tool? I have written a post before here about mindmapping tools.

 “Easy and fun to use.
 Highly recommended for students and teachers.” - Toni Krasnic, edShelf ** 2013 CODiE Finalist ** **2012 Tech&Learning Award of Excellence Winner** Eligible for discount through Apple’s Volume Purchase Plan for Education.
 VPP buyers!
-Get a free app for every 20 purchased: http://www.inspiration.com/mapsform Engage students in active learning with Inspiration Maps.
-Students build their knowledge by creating diagrams, maps and organizers that help them brainstorm, plan, organize and build thinking skills.
+Use Inspiration Maps to help brainstorm, plan, organize and build thinking skills.

 Virtual classroom iPad App.
 WizIQ have just announced the launch of the WizIQ Virtual Classroom App for iPad.

 The application is designed for students, giving them anytime, anywhere access to any WizIQ Virtual Classroom set up by their teacher.
 The WizIQ Virtual Classroom app offers all of the key features that users enjoy from their desktop web browsers without concern for Flash support on the iPad and all in the palms of their hands.
 If you haven’t seen WizIQ – it lets you set up online classes and run webinar sessions which your students can then access remotely initially via a PC but now also by this app.
 My 24 Most-Used Education Apps (What Are Yours?)